• Skip to primary navigation

 • Yukon Gold Potatoes: or substitute with yellow russet potatoes or white potatoes as a last resort.

-• Ground Turmeric: for that yellow color.
+• Ground Turmeric: to give it that yellow color.

 • Salt